-- All users to provide pre-approved ICM strategies for their jurisdiction into the ICM system. - ADOT to configure ICM-specific ramp metering commands and algorithm adjustments based on ramp proximity to a closure. - All agencies to maintain existing devices and software systems that feed into the ICM System that can support incident and recommended response strategy development - Impacted agencies to receive ICM strategy action recommendations from DSS, confirm receipt and evaluate if a response action will be taken at that time, based on current conditions. - Verify alternate arterial route options, either remotely through cameras or physically by agency staff) or by requesting REACT assistance. - If necessary, notify adaptive system vendor (after getting agreement with neighboring agencies) to make changes to adaptive signal system parameters based on DSS recommendation. - Impacted local agencies to coordinate with ICM Coordinator, as needed, on response activities (or decision to not take an action at that time).
+- All users to provide pre-approved ICM strategies for their jurisdiction into the DSS - ADOT to configure ICM-specific ramp metering commands and algorithm adjustments based on ramp proximity to a closure. - All agencies to maintain existing devices and software systems that feed into the DSS that can support incident and recommended response strategy development - Impacted agencies to receive ICM strategy action recommendations from DSS, confirm receipt and evaluate if a response action will be taken at that time, based on current conditions. - Verify alternate arterial route options, either remotely through cameras or physically by agency staff. - If necessary, notify adaptive system vendor (after getting agreement with neighboring agencies) to make changes to adaptive signal system parameters based on DSS recommendation. - Impacted local agencies to coordinate with ICM Coordinator, as needed, on response activities (or decision to not take an action at that time). - Impacted agencies to notify their respective Local PD, Local Maintenance, Local Transit, and Local PIO to notify them of the ICM event, and if response actions are required. - Impacted agencies to prepare range of staff (law enforcement, traffic control, transit, PIO) and equipment to mobilize for response if deemed necessary. - ADOT to continually implement and manage appropriate freeway incident response strategies and document them in FlexCAD and ERS; this includes any updates to freeway response status.